 Create an Office Add-in using any editor

-You can use the Yeoman generator to your Office Add-in.
+You can use the Yeoman generator to create your Office Add-in.
 The Yeoman generator provides the project scaffolding and build management.
 The

 manifest.xml file tells the Office application where your add-in is located and how you want it to appear.
 The Office application takes care of hosting it within Office.